cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

    * a (unwrapped CBOR OID, CBOR bytes) pair, or
    * a (CBOR PEN, CBOR bytes) pair.

    The absolute value of the CBOR int (see {{fig-attrtype}}) encodes the attribute type and the sign is used to represent the character string type; positive for Utf8String, negative for PrintableString.
 The Attribute Email Address and domainComponent (as specified in {{RFC3039}}) are always an IA5String.
 In natively signed C509 certificates all text strings are UTF-8 encoded and all attributeType SHALL be non-negative.
 Text strings SHALL still adhere to any X.509 restrictions, i.e., serialNumber SHALL only contain the 74 character subset of ASCII allowed by PrintableString and countryName SHALL have length 2.
-The string types teletexString, universalString, and bmpString are not supported.
+In re-encoded C509 certificates, attribute value of types IA5String (if this is the only allowed type, e.g. emailAddress), PrintableString and Utf8String are allowed, and the string types teletexString, universalString, and bmpString are not supported.
 If Name contains a single Attribute containing an utf8String encoded 'common name' it is encoded as follows:

   * If the text string has an even length {{{≥}}} 2 and contains only the symbols '0'–'9' or 'a'–'f', it is encoded as a CBOR byte string, prefixed with an initial byte set to '00'.
   * If the text string contains an EUI-64 of the form "HH-HH-HH-HH-HH-HH-HH-HH" where 'H' is one of the symbols '0'–'9' or 'A'–'F' it is encoded as a CBOR byte string prefixed with an initial byte set to '01', for a total length of 9.
 An EUI-64 mapped from a 48-bit MAC address (i.e., of the form "HH-HH-HH-FF-FE-HH-HH-HH) is encoded as a CBOR byte string prefixed with an initial byte set to '01', for a total length of 7.